Wattle Park, Melbourne: History

-The park was created when the Hawthorn Tramway Trust (HTT) purchased 137 acres (554,000 m^{2}) of land from Eliza Welch, under the condition it was to be used as a public park. the park was the site of the residence of Orlando Fenwick, a longstanding councillor for the City of Melbourne who had been Lord Mayor between 1871-2.
-It was known as Fenwick's Paddock when purchased for about £2500 by Mrs. Welch (proprietress of the Ball and Welch department store).
-The park opened on 31 March 1917 when Sir Arthur Stanley planted a Golden Wattle and named the park.
+The park was created when the Hawthorn Tramway Trust (HTT) purchased 137 acre for A£9,000 from Eliza Welch, the widow of the owner of the Ball and Welch department store, under the condition it was to be used as a public park.
+The site was formerly the location of the residence of Orlando Fenwick, a longstanding councillor for the City of Melbourne who had been Lord Mayor between 1871 and 1872.
+It was known as Fenwick's Paddock when purchased for approximately A£2,500 by Mrs. Welch.
+Open to the public in December 1916, the park was officially opened on 31 March 1917 when the Governor, Sir Arthur Stanley, planted a Golden Wattle (Acacia pycnantha) and named the park.
+Both the Field Naturalists Club of Victoria and the Victorian Wattle League were influential in encouraging the establishment and development of the park.

-Due to the HTT's financial troubles, further development of the park was put off for some time.
-After the HTT had been amalgamated into the Melbourne & Metropolitan Tramways Board, it was put off due to work on electrifying Melbourne's cable tramways.
-Planning and development of the park started in 1926, when a plantation of 12,000 wattle trees were laid out in a wide belt as a hedge around the outskirts of the area.
-Lawns and flower beds were laid down, winding pathways built, and a small stream trickling through the centre of the park was cleaned and widened and.
-Fringed with willows and poplars.
-On the north eastern slopes, a splendid natural forest, consisting chiefly of poplars, gums, woolly butt and eucalyptus longifolia, was carefully preserved.
-The Wattle Park Chalet contained a cafe, dancing floor and other amenities; considerable ingenuity was shown in the building of this chalet.
-Bricks from old tramway chimneys were used extensively, while the roof contained slates from the demolished Yarra Bend Asylum.
-Rafters and other timbers came from disused car barns, stones from old rookeries along Alexander Avenue, while the pavements of the promenade in front of the chalet and elsewhere were made from. broken slates from old tramway engine houses and was completed in 1928 and served as a tea house for light refreshments and recreation, as well as a scenic wedding and function venue.
-Fencing posts around the boundaries of the park were manufactured from old tramway, rails, and a children's joy wheel was made from a tramway cable wheel.
-The chalet was built on the highest slope in the park, about 320 feet above sea level, and from its balconies a splendid panoramic view of Melbourne was obtained.
+Further development of the park was delayed in its early years due to the financial troubles of the HHT, that was subsequently amalgamated into the Melbourne & Metropolitan Tramways Board.
+Work on electrifying Melbourne's cable tramways caused further delays in the park's development.
+In 1926 a plantation of 12,000 wattle trees were laid out in a wide belt as a hedge around the outskirts of the area.
+Lawns and flower beds were installed, winding pathways built, and a small stream trickling through the centre of the park was cleaned, widened, and fringed with willows and poplars.
+On the north eastern slopes, a natural forest—consisting chiefly of poplars, gums, woolly butt and eucalyptus longifolia—was preserved.
+Fencing posts around the boundaries of the park were manufactured from old tramway, rails, and a children's joy wheel was made from a former tramway wooden spool for cables.

+The Wattle Park Chalet was completed in 1928 and served as a tea house for light refreshments and recreation, as well as a scenic wedding and function venue.
+The chalet was built on the highest slope in the park, approximately 320 ft above sea level, and a splendid panoramic view of Melbourne could be seen from its balconies.

 Children's playgrounds were laid out: swings, joy wheels, a wading pool and other attractions.
 Cable car dummies were transformed into shelters and places where meals could be enjoyed.
 A sports oval was laid out alongside the chalet, along with two tennis courts.
 Facing Boundary-Road, (now Warrigal Road) was one of the most conspicuous spots in the park, a miniature lake planted with water lilies and stocked with goldfish.
 This lake used to be the dam of the old homestead.

-A 9-hole golf course opened at Wattle Park in October 1937, with other facilities following later.
+A 9-hole golf course opened at Wattle Park in October 1937, also designed by Monsborough, with other facilities following later.